19mddil/Django-and-Django-API-project-Source-codes/README.md

 Then the following four changes are needed to our Pages project so it’s ready to deploy online with Heroku:
 - update Pipfile.lock
-    - to update the Pipfile.lock two process must be followed 1.Withinexisting Pipfile specify the version of Python being used, which is 3.7 .
+    - to update the Pipfile.lock two process must be followed
+        - Withinexisting Pipfile specify the version of Python being used, which is 3.7 .
 So,add these two lines at the bottom of the file name Pipfile.
 	```bash
 		:~/Desktop/helloworld$ nano Pipfile
 	```
-	2.Add these two lines in the bottom
+	- Add these two lines in the bottom

 	```
 		[requires]
 		python_version = "3.7"
 	```
-	then run this command:
+	- then run this command:
 	```bash
 		:~/Desktop/helloworld$ pipenv lock
 	```